 Once the final budget has been approved, the organiser is responsible for making preliminary contacts with all prospective participants.
 An attendance and accommodation form may be circulated for participants to return directly to the organiser who will then supervise the designated hotel reservations and practical arrangements.
-To heighten awareness of the ESF activity supporting the meeting, the organisers should clearly identify the meeting as an ESF funded or co-funded activity, e.g. in announcements, programme abstracts, etc. The ESF will send a package to the organiser including documentation to be distributed to meeting participants.
-The ESF remit and ESF logos will be made available to organisers for downloading on the ESF web site.
-When making payments the organisers must follow the ESF financial rules.

 The organiser should notify participants well in advance of the meeting of the exact details concerning reimbursement for meeting expenses, e.g. full payment for each participant, payment for speakers only, payment of up to a certain limit.
-In the case where participants from non-ESF member countries are invited to the meeting, the organiser should obtain in advance of the meeting written confirmation of the participants' travel expenses.
+Cases, where participants from non-contributing countries are supported by the Programme to participate, should be clearly indicated.